These vegan rice crispy treats are a simple no bake dessert made with 3 ingredients. No dairy and no refined sugar, they take 5 minutes to make.

 Ready to whip some up?

-Now, refrigerate the treats for at least an hour to firm up.
+3. Chill and set.
+Refrigerate the treats for at least an hour to firm up.
 Once firm, use a sharp knife and slice into bars.

 Tips to make the best recipe